Kruithne/wow.export/README.md

 - Convert local M2/BLP files by drag-dropping them onto the application.

 ## Installing
-To install wow.export, navigate to the ['Releases'](https://github.com/Kruithne/wow.export/releases) page and download the latest version.
+To install wow.export, navigate to the ['wow.tools'](https://wow.tools/export/) site and download the latest version.
 That's it!

 > **OSX/Linux**: We are currently not producing builds targeted for non-Windows builds.
 If you wish to use wow.export on OSX or Linux, you will need to compile your own build from the source.
 See GH-1 for known issues.